nbrian3568/BindingDB-Clustering-Tool/README.md

 # BindingDB-Clustering-Tool
-Web app to cluster BindingDB ligands by UniProt ID.
+Web based tool to cluster BindingDB ligands by UniProt ID.

 Steps:
 1) Upload a tsv file that has SMILE strings, affinity data, and UniProt IDs.